TAROT CARDS IN THE MODERN WORLD

 The Tarot card reader begins by centering and grounding himself or herself so as to be open to the energies and the message from the cards.
 He or she will then shuffle the cards and begin to pull them out of the deck laying them face down.
 The order or arrangement in which the cards are laid out is called a Tarot Card spread.
 Each spread assigns different meaning to different position.
 The reader chooses the spread he or she will use simply by preference and ideally the reading stays the same regardless of the arrangement chosen.

 Do tarot cards have a place in the modern world?
-Most certainly whether it is amongst the curiosity seekers or the New Age Spiritists or even as a tool for aiding professional pursuits.
+Most certainly whether it is amongst the curiosity seekers.
+The New Age Spiritists or even as a tool for aiding professional pursuits.
 Whichever way you look at it there is a choice for everyone in a tarot card deck.
 Also in todays modern world business are using Numerology.
 Some large organisations pick their Business Name Numerology.

 TAROT CARDS IN THE MODERN WORLD